 8. information about your computer including where available your IP address, operating system and browser type, for system administration and to report aggregate information to our advertisers.
 This is statistical data about our users’ browsing actions and patterns, and does not identify any individual.

-1. to fulfil orders which you have placed for products and services on our online shop;
+1. to fulfil orders which you have placed for products and services;

 2. to send you information you have requested;

 3. to deal with your enquiries;